Providence

 Public Lighting

 The City has not adopted controls provisions of the Model Lighting Ordinance for outdoor and street lighting.
 Currently, the City’s new LED streetlighting and controls management company remotely dims about half of the City’s streetlighting by 40% late night to early morning.
-New recent guidelines enacted by the RI Public Utilities Commission (RIPUC) will allow the City to expand that to 50% dimming for six hours (11pm-5am).
+Guidelines enacted by the RI Public Utilities Commission (RIPUC) will allow the City to expand that to 50% dimming for six hours (11pm-5am).
 All streetlights have photo sensors, so they only operate from dawn to dusk.
 The City of Providence purchased its roadway lighting in February 2016 from the Utility, National Grid and hired a third party to retrofit the entire system, including floodlighting, to LED technology, and incorporate open-portal controls for dimming.
 As such, 100% of the City's streetlights are now LEDs.

 Inclusive procurement

-Last updated: June 2021
+Last updated: February 2024

 Building Benchmarking